MGCodesandStats/hotel-modelling/README.md

 The purpose of this project is to predict hotel cancellations and ADR (average daily rate) values for two separate Portuguese hotels (H1 and H2).
 Included in the GitHub repository are the datasets and notebooks for all models run.

-The original datasets and research by Antonio et al. can be found here: [Hotel Booking Demand Datasets](https://www.sciencedirect.com/science/article/pii/S2352340918315191).
+The original datasets and research by Antonio et al. can be found here: [Hotel Booking Demand Datasets (2019)](https://www.sciencedirect.com/science/article/pii/S2352340918315191).
 All other relevant references have been cited in the below articles.

 ## Project Stages